tylerpcarter/inls161/_posts/2017-07-07-branching-and-merging.md

 This creates a new branch and switches us into it.

-If we want to see our existing branches and see where we are, type:
+If we want to see our existing branches and see where we are, category:

 `git branch -l` or `git branch --list`